linusmossberg/monte-carlo-ray-tracer/README.md

 The `caustic_factor` determines how many times more caustic photons should be generated relative to other photon types.
 1 is the "natural" factor, but this results in blurry caustics since the caustic photon map is visualized directly.

 The `k_nearest_photons` field specifies the number of nearest photons to search for and use in the radiance estimate each time a photon map is evaluated at a point.
 Larger values create better but less localized (blurrier) estimates since the search sphere is expanded to cover the target number of photons.
-The maximum radius of this search sphere is controlled with the `max_radius` field.
-This is useful to discard large parts of the search space and thereby increase performance.
-The global radiance evaluation is however delayed if the target number of photons doesn't fit in the search sphere to prevent bad estimates, so this should be set to a reasonable value. `max_caustic_radius` is the same but is used exclusively for caustic photons.

 The `max_photons_per_octree_leaf` field affects both the octree search performance and memory usage of the application.
 This value can probably be left at ~200 in most cases.

-The `use_shadow_photons` field specifies whether to use shadow photons.
-Shadow photons are used to determine if it's necessary to cast shadow rays or delay the global radiance evaluation in certain situations.
-This can improve performance and reduce artifacts in some scenes and do the opposite in other.

 The `direct_visualization` field can be used to visualize the photon maps directly.
-Setting this to true will make the program evaluate the global radiance from all photon maps at the first diffuse reflection.
+Setting this to true will make the program evaluate the global radiance at the first diffuse reflection.
 </details>

 ___